pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 ^^^^^^^^^^^^^^^^^

 Now that we've got some data in our repo it's time to do something with it.
-``Pipelines`` are the core primitive for Pachyderm's processing system (pps) and they're specified with a JSON encoding.
-We're going to create a pipeline with 2 transformations in it.
+`Pipelines` are the core primitive for Pachyderm's processing system (pps) and they're specified with a JSON encoding.
+For this example, we've already created the pipeline for you and it can be found at ``pipeline.json`` on Github.
+Please open a new tab to view the pipeline while we talk through it.

+When you want to create your own pipelines later, you can refer to the full ``pipeline spec`` to use more advanced options.

+For now, we're going to create a pipeline with 2 transformations in it.
 The first transformation filters the sales logs into separate records for apples, oranges and bananas using ``grep``.
 The second one uses ``awk`` to sum these sales numbers into a final sales count.

 .. code-block:: shell